Patent Examiner: Everything You Need to Know

 You’ll also want to keep in mind that emotions tend to get in the way when an applicant is denied; keep emotions out of the way since this is a job in which you can only look at the facts.
 If the invention itself does not satisfy the criteria for patent protection, then it must be rejected.
 But that is why a dialogue occurs between you, the applicant, and the patent attorney in order to make an informed decision.

 - How long does it take for the examination to take place?

 The USPTO receives in excess of half a million new patent applications annually.
 Because the applications are randomly assigned, an applicant has no way of knowing if the application itself is going to be assessed and examined thoroughly or rather quickly.

 However, with that being said, patent examiners receive two credits for each and every application they complete.
 The more credits earned, the sooner an examiner will be promoted, and thus, earn more money.
 However, be mindful that, the quicker you complete each patent application, the less time you essentially receive to complete other applications in the future, generally between 10-15 percent less time.
-Therefore, while a general patent application receives 19 hours of review, the decreased time can amount to as little as 10 hour for each application.
-So if you have to review a rather complex invention, you may find yourself rushing through the application in order to meet the required deadline.
+Therefore, while a general patent application receives 19 hours of review, the decreased time can amount to as little as 10 hours for each application.
+So, if you have to review a rather complex invention, you may find yourself rushing through the application in order to meet the required deadline.

-If you need additional help determining whether or not a patent examiner position if right for you, you can post your legal need on UpCounsel’s marketplace.
+If you need additional help determining whether or not a patent examiner position is right for you, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.